allenarceneaux/LapTimer/README.md

 * **Speak Faster/Slower** - If *Yes* when the "*Lap Switch*" is triggered and a lap can be computed. your lap time will be compared and faster or slower will be spoken.

+* **Count down timer - Sets the start timer in seconds.
+If it's zero then this function does nothing.

+* **Number of laps - sets the number of laps before it announces race over.
+If it's zero then this function does nothing.

 You can move from page to page using the "*PAGE<*" and "*PAGE>*" buttons to navigate the pages.
 Use the "*MENU WHEEL*" to select a field to change.
 Press the "*MENU WHEEL*" to lock to the value.
 Scroll the "*MENU WHEEL*" to changes the value.
 Press the "*MENU WHEEL*" to lock the value in and allow selection of the other values.
 When you use the "*RTN*" button changes are automatically saved.